sakshamsoti/smartstudyAItool/SmartStudyPDFQueryApp/README.md

-# DocuDive - PDF Query Application
+# SmartStudy - PDF Query Application

-DocuDive is a Streamlit-based web application that allows users to upload PDFs, extract text, and query the document using OpenAI's GPT models.
+Smart Study is a Streamlit-based web application that allows users to upload PDFs, extract text, and query the document using OpenAI's GPT models.

 ## Features
 - Upload PDFs for processing.